The UK's largest independent broadband news and information site

 New variants of the standard are in trial, so the next few years may see Long Reach VDSL2 that has a greater reach.

 Downstream refers to the direction of Internet traffic which is sent from the Internet to the user.

 Upstream refers to the direction of Internet traffic which is sent from the user to the Internet.

 There is no firm definition but generally those using one of these two terms mean a connection offering 10 or 15 Mbps type download speeds.

 - Broadband with download speeds over 24 Mbps.
 This definition means that ADSL2+ can NEVER count as superfast.
 This definition is the one that was defined by the Government as part of the original BDUK process.

-- Broadband with download speeds over 30 Mbps.
+- Broadband with download speeds at 30 Mbps or faster.
 This is the EU definition and is used by any broadband projects that have significant EU funding.
 We generally use the 30 Mbps definition when referring to superfast coverage.